remonsec/remonsec.github.io/_posts/2022-02-20-getting-first-bug-I.md

 ![](https://cdn-images-1.medium.com/max/3000/1*Ix9XYGnb8Juz2NG_uA8Srg.jpeg)

-بسم الله الرحمن الرحيم*
-*In the name of Allah, the Compassionate, the Merciful
+In the name of Allah, the Compassionate, the Merciful

 Assalamu Alaikum
 peace be upon you